ku-fpg/ku-fpg.github.io/practice/remotemonad.md

 Once the Remote Monad design pattern is understood, many instances of its use, or of related patterns, can be observed in the wild.
 Here we highlight some examples, and give the type of the `send` analog.
+The tell-tale sign of a remote monad is the natural transformation between a monad that offers specific services to the IO monad, but there are other cases as well.

 Package | Remote Monad | `send`
 --------|--------------|--------